AET-CS/aet-cs.github.io/white/ML/calendar.md

 	- Please read an article about recent results in CS, and come to class ready to talk about it.
 [More information is here](./lessons/reading.md)
 	- Finish all old labs and extensions and turn them in next class.
 I don't want to spend class time working on them anymore.
 Please email or send a Remind if you have any questions!
 	- I'll probably go over some/most/all labs and extensions next class.

-## Future Dates

-- 9/23/2024 (Monday, Plan) Closing thoughts on Gaussian Elimination, Matrix Inversion.
-Gaussian Biography presentation (???).
-Class activity: Work on [Running Time Analysis lab](./lessons/Running_Time_Analysis.ipynb), in which running times of 4 different matrix multiply algorithms are considered.
+- 9/23/2024 (Monday) Closing thoughts on Gaussian Elimination, Matrix Inversion.
+Gaussian Biography presentation (awesome, Kyle)
+	- Class activity: Work on [Running Time Analysis lab](./lessons/Running_Time_Analysis.ipynb), ([html](./lessons/Running_Time_Analysis.html)) in which running times of 4 different matrix multiply algorithms are considered.
 Discussion of pandas topics such as filtering and manipulating data and plotting using pandas.plot.
 	- No new HW
 	- If you are interested in the [C++ matrix code](./lessons/matrices.cpp) check it out, along with an example of using `pybind11` to call it from python.
+- 9/25/2024 (Wednesday) Finish [Running Time Analysis lab](./lessons/Running_Time_Analysis.ipynb), ([html](./lessons/Running_Time_Analysis.html)).
+Talk about confidence intervals on regression coefficients.
+(Probably) introduce new lab with matplotlib.